osaetinevbuoma/RESTHttpService/README.md

 ### How do I get set up? ###

-You can download the source code and using a gradle, build the source code and generate a jar file.
-Place the jar file in your project's library folder, import the jar file using your IDE or a build tool like gradle.
+You can download the source code and using Gradle or other build tool, build the source code and generate a jar file.
+Place the jar file in your project's library folder, import the jar file using your IDE or a build tool.

 #### From source code ####
 * Download source code zip folder
 * Unzip source folder
-* Build the project with gradle and generate jar file
+* Build the project with Gradle and generate jar file
 ```
 #!